 Assuming you make a reasonably early start, it is also feasible on a bicycle to include a visit to the Tomb of Thieu Tri, Tu Hieu Pagoda and Ho Quyen.
 We’d seen enough tombs and pagodas and so didn’t bother with any more and besides, the entrance fees soon mount up if you go inside all of them.
 We did stop at Ho Quyen, however, a kind of mini colosseum dating back to the early 19th century where Vietnamese royalty and the elite would go to watch their favourite pastime: elephants and tigers fighting each other!
 The entire structure was being renovated at the time of our visit (January 2018) and there was nothing to see except a big pile of bamboo scaffolding.

 Annoyingly, Thien Mu Pagoda, which is very close to Ho Quyen, is situated on the north bank of the Perfume River (Ho Quyen and all the attractions mentioned above are on the south side) and to cross the river, you pretty much need to go all the way back to Hue, where the nearest bridge is located, and then double back on yourself in order to reach it.

 DID YOU ENJOY THIS POST?
+HAVE YOU VISITED THE ABANDONED WATER PARK, HUE?
 PIN IT TO ONE OF YOUR TRAVEL BOARDS…